awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 **Important**
 This is the only chance for you to save the private key file\.
 You'll need to provide the name of your key pair when you launch an instance and the corresponding private key each time you connect to the instance\.

-1. If you will use an SSH client on a Mac or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it\.
+1. If you will use an SSH client on a macOS or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it\.

    ```
    chmod 400 my-key-pair.pem